Lint Staged Git Add Found Some Errors Please Fix Them and Try Committing Again

 Click to aggrandize

-tl;dr: Yes, but the pattern should start with ../
+tl;dr: Yes, but the pattern should start with ../.

-is installed and run from).
+Past default, lint-staged executes linters only on the files present within the project binder(where lint-staged is installed and run from).
 So this question is relevant only when the project folder is a child folder within the git repo.
 In certain projection setups, it might be desirable to bypass this brake.
 See #425, #487 for more context.

-volition notwithstanding but friction match the project files and not any of the files in parent or sibling directories.
+lint-staged provides an escape hatch for the same(>= v7.3.0).
+For patterns that start with ../, all the staged files are allowed to lucifer against the pattern.
+Note that patterns like *.js, **/*.js volition notwithstanding but friction match the project files and not any of the files in parent or sibling directories.

 Example repo: sudo-suhas/lint-staged-django-react-demo.

-How tin can I ignore files from .eslintignore
+How tin can I ignore files from .eslintignore?

 Click to aggrandize

 ESLint throws out warning File ignored because of a matching ignore pattern.
-Use "--no-ignore" to override
+Use "--no-ignore" to override warnings that breaks the linting process ( if you used --max-warnings=0 which is recommended ).

 ESLint < 7